Weight Loss Surgery Requirements

 Is weight loss surgery for me?

 Only you can determine if weight loss surgery is for you.
 Your decision will come from carefully weighing your options and discussing the benefits and risks of each procedure with your doctor.
-If you are over 30-35 on the BMI scale, have been obese for an extended period of time, and have tried weight loss surgery or other procedures before, weight loss surgery may be for you.
+If you are over 30-35 on the BMI scale, have been obese for an extended period, and have tried weight loss surgery or other procedures before, weight loss surgery may be for you.

 How overweight do you have to be for lap band surgery?